-At the Society's annual meeting, held at Lewes in August last, I had the pleasure of exhibiting a collection of the various articles discovered during the progress of the digging : it is hardly necessary to add that many others had been overlooked, while many more had been thrown away as useless by the labourers, or sold for a trifle to casual passers-by, previously to the examination of the spot by competent observers.
-The objects most worthy of attention which have been rescued from destruction are-
+At the Society's annual meeting, held at Lewes in August last, I had the pleasure of exhibiting a collection of the various articles discovered during the progress of the digging; it is hardly necessary to add that many others had been overlooked, while many more had been thrown away as useless by the labourers, or sold for a trifle to casual passers-by, previously to the examination of the spot by competent observers.
+The objects most worthy of attention which have been rescued from destruction are

-1. Coins, in first-brass, of Nero, Vespasian, and Tetricus, and a fragment, much oxidized, of one of Dioclesian.
+- Coins, in first brass, of Nero, Vespasian, and Tetricus, and a fragment, much oxidized, of one of Dioclesian.
 Some have undergone the action of fire, and cannot be identified.
-The Vespasian is of the most common occurrence.

-The coins which I have inspected are as follows:

-Nero (A.D.
-54-68), two.

-Vespasian (69-79), about eight or ten.

-Tetricus (circ.
-274), one.

-Dioclesian (284-286), one or two.
-Of those which cannot be appropriated, some may belong to the intervening emperors.
-Until recently, the labourers have regarded these valuable relics as "old halfpence;" and, according to their own unsophisticated statement, "chucked" them away, "because the letters on 'em was pretty near rubbed out !"

-2. A brass fibula.
-Portions of other fibulæ, and of armillæ, were noticed by Mr. Turner.

-3. Fragments of coarse fictile vessels, principally domestic.
+The Vespasian is of the most common occurrence.3 - 173 2.
+A brass fibula.
+Portions of other fibulae, and of armillae, were noticed by Mr Turner. - 3.
+Fragments of coarse fictile vessels, principally domestic.
 The pottery of this kind is in great quantities, and of great variety as regards shape, colour, and fineness.
-Several fragments of the vessels known as mortaria have the potters' names boldly stamped upon them, particularly IVCVN (for Jucundus?) and EVAI.

-4. Fragments of fine red or Samian ware, both figured and plain.
-Several of these likewise bear potters' marks or stamps, particularly OF. (officinâ) MIRAVI, and IVAN or IVANI.
+Several fragments of the vessels known as mortaria have the potters' names boldly stamped upon them, particularly IVCVN (for Jucundus?) and EVAI. - 4.
+Fragments of fine red or Samian ware, both figured and plain.
+Several of these likewise bear potters' marks or stamps, particularly OF.(officina) MIRAVI, and IVAN or IVANI. - 174 5.
+Fragments of glass. - 6 Pieces of sheet-lead full of nail-holes, some of which had fragments of wood adhering to them.
+Much broken brick was also found. - 7.
+An implement of mixed metal, very hard; probably a stylus.

-Fig. 1 is a beautiful shallow cup, $3\frac{3}{4}$ inches in diameter, and adorned upon the rim with the peculiar ornament of such frequent occurrence on Roman ware, and generally believed to represent the ivy-leaf.

-Figures 2 and 3 are also fragments of Samian.
-The man in Fig. 3 appears to be in the act of throwing the discus, a well-known Roman game.

-I have caused these objects to be engraved, less from the idea that they exhibit any peculiarity, than for the purpose of proving that their workmanship is unquestionably Roman.

-5. Fragments of glass.

-6. Pieces of sheet-lead full of nail-holes, some of which had fragments of wood adhering to them.
-Much broken brick was also found.

-7. An implement of mixed metal, very hard; probably a stylus.

-Fig. 4.
-(Length 51 inches.)

-In the absence of further evidence, I am unwilling to speculate largely upon the date of the commencement of these iron works; but, from the preponderance of the coins of Vespasian, we may hazard a conjecture that it took place during the reign of that emperor, or his successor, Titus, at a time when Agricola, then governor of Britain, was successfully introducing the arts of civilization into this island.
+In the absence of further evidence, I am unwilling to speculate largely upon the date of the commencement of these iron works; but, from the preponderance of the coins of Vespasian, we may hazard a conjecture that it took place during the reign of that emperor, or his successor, Titus, at a time when Agricola, then governor of Britain, was successfully introducing the arts of civilisation into this island.
 That the works were still carried forward in Dioclesian's time is clear, from the coin of that monarch.

 It is worthy of remark, that the Romans would appear, so far at least as the evidence of the discovery under notice goes, to have been but imperfectly acquainted with the art of smelting ores.
-The scorize at Maresfield retain a far greater proportion of the metal than the cinders of other beds in the neighbourhood, and are, on that account, much more valuable for the purpose of road-making.
+The scoriae at Maresfield retain a far greater proportion of the metal than the cinders of other beds in the neighbourhood, and are, on that account, much more valuable for the purpose of road-making.

-Since the discoveries at Maresfield, I have been furnished with further proofs of the fact that the Romans availed themselves of the iron of Sussex.
+Since the discoveries at Maresfield, I have been furnished with further proofs of the fact that the Romans availed, themselves of the iron of Sussex.
 From the information of Robert Mercer, Esq., of Sedlescombe, it appears that many Roman coins have been found in a cinder-bed in that parish, on the land of Richard Smith, Esq.
 They have generally been greatly corroded, and some have evidently been burnt, as at Maresfield.
 All knowledge of the fact that iron works had ever existed on the spot was lost until the discovery of the cinder-bed.
 Roman coins have also been met with upon the site of iron works on the property of Hercules Sharpe, Esq., at Westfield, in the same neighbourhood.
 I am also assured that fragments of pottery, apparently Roman, were found, some years since, in a cinder-bed in the parish of Chiddingly.